hknutzen/Netspoc/technical.markdown

 reason, deleted rules with such properties are also processed and their source and destination are stored within the pseudo rule.

-In the rule set below, `rule2`is contained within `rule1`and was therefore tagged as deleted.
+In the rule set below, rule2 is contained within `rule1`and was therefore tagged as deleted.

     rule1: action = permit, source = n2, dest = n6, prt = tcp 80-90
     rule2: action = permit, source = r1.n2, dest = n6, prt = tcp 80 - deleted

-When the rule for `rule1`is created, contains the source and destinarion pair of both `rule1` and `rule2`.
+When the rule for rule1 is created, contains the source and destinarion pair of both rule1 and rule2.

     pseudo rule: action: permit, source: n2, dest: n6, prt: --- src networks: n2, dst networks: n6

-A closer look at the corresponding topology reveals, that in this case, `r1.n2` is an interface of a managed router.
+A closer look at the corresponding topology reveals, that in this case, r1.n2 is an interface of a managed router.

 {% include image.html src="./images/rules_for_routing.png" title="Pseudo rule example:" description="Interface r1.n2 belongs to a managed router." %}

-Thus, although `rule2`s source `r1.n2` is an address within `n2`, it is still a managed interface that needs routing information.
-Therefore, `rule2` needs to be considered in the pseudo rule by additional information:
+Thus, although rule2s source r1.n2 is an address within n2, it is still a managed interface that needs routing information.
+Therefore, rule2 needs to be considered in the pseudo rule by additional information:

     pseudo rule: action: permit, source: n1, dest: n5, prt: ---